Nutrition FAQsby John Meadows on December 1, 2021

 - Natural vs “Assisted”

 Ok so how do hydro whey, hydro casein, and EAA’s compare when taken intra?
-Well my experience (100% anecdotal) is that hydro casein and EAAs work best.
+Well, my experience (100% anecdotal) is that hydro casein and EAAs work best.
 When I say best, I mean make the most noticeable improvements in recovery.
 I don’t really see a difference between the two honestly, except that EAAs are much more cost effective.
-This is why I chose to use EAAs in Intra-MD and it is absolutely outperforming every intra product on the market right now.
-Plus the EAAs need less water and so you don’t have to load your gut up with as much liquid while you train, another benefit.
+Therefore, I chose to use EAAs in my Granite products such as Recovery and as a stand-alone product EAA’s.
+Plus, the EAAs need less water and so you don’t have to load your gut up with as much liquid while you train, another benefit.
+The main thing with intra-workout nutrition is that it doesn’t take much digestion.
+When training, we are activating the sympathetic “fight or flight” nervous system.
+We don’t want to confuse the body- and disrupt the workout- by increasing parasympathetic nervous system stimulation.

 What are your top 10 foods?

-My list would be these foods in no particular order (I could list 100 by the way)
+My list would be these foods, in no particular order are: (I could list 100 by the way)

 - grass fed beef